mac999/ISO19166-B2GM/README.md

 # ISO 19166 B2GM — BIM to GIS conceptual Mapping

 An implementation of the **ISO/TS 19166 B2GM** conceptual framework: mapping a BIM model (IFC) into a GIS model (CityGML) through four well-defined stages.
+In fact, I thought there were issues with practical application because standards like ISO often only have standard documents without providing tools.
+Taking this into consideration, I plan to continue updating it whenever I have time.

 ```
  IFC (BIM)  ──►  PD  ──►  CM  ──►  EM  ──►  LM  ──►  CityGML (GIS)